 - 1. Use an ignition system that is remotely controlled, electrically operated, and contains a launching switch that will return to "off" when released. - The ignition system shall contain a removable safety interlock device in series with the launch switch. - 3.
 The launch system and igniter combination shall be designed, installed, and operated so the liftoff of the rocket shall occur as quickly as possible after actuation of the launch system.
 If the rocket is propelled by a cluster of rocket motors designed to be ignited simultaneously, install an ignition scheme that has either been previously tested or has a demonstrated capability of igniting all rocket motors intended for launch ignition within one second following ignition system activation. - 4.
-A rocket motor shall not be ignited by a mercury switch or roller switch. - J. Install an ignition device in a high power rocket motor only at the launch pad or in a special preparation area a safe distance away from uninvolved parties.
+A rocket motor shall not be ignited by a circuit which depends entirely upon a mercury switch or roller switch to control ignition. - J. Install an ignition device in a high power rocket motor only at the launch pad or in a special preparation area a safe distance away from uninvolved parties.